robenkleene/testing-presentation/testing-presentation.md

 ---

-> Reason #1 that dependency injection facilitates testing is because it allows dependencies to be mocked.
+> Reason #1 that *dependency injection* facilitates testing is that it allows dependencies to be mocked.

 ---

-> Reason #2 that composition facilitates testing is because it allows dependency injection.
+> Reason #2 that *composition* facilitates testing is that it allows dependency injection.

 ---

 # Summary

-* Functional programming clarifies a classes API, and reduces the testing surface area.
+* *Functional programming* clarifies a classes API, and reduces the testing surface area.
-* Composition makes individual components loadable separately, and faciliates dependency injection.
+* *Composition* makes individual components loadable separately, and faciliates dependency injection.
-* Dependency injection facilitates mocking a classes dependencies.
+* *Dependency injection* allows mocking a classes dependencies.

 ---